eartiaga/spider/README.md

   `spideroak_user.conf` and `spideroak_password.conf` files with the
   SpiderOak credentials in base64-encoding.
 Compulsory, even if empty.
+* _BACKUP_PREFERENCES_: The host directory that may contain the `Preferences` file with the SpiderOak ONE preferences.
+Note that the file may not exist, but the directory is compulsory, even if empty.
 * _BACKUP_STATEDIR_: The host directory to store the SpiderOak persistent configuration and state.
 Compulsory, must be writable by the container user.